 unless the contribution rate is allocated automatically on the payroll system.

-For workers on ‘zero hours’ contracts and workers on variable hours contracts, etc, the employer will have to make an assumption about the pensionable pay the person will receive in the Scheme year.
+For workers on ‘zero hours’ contracts and workers on variable hours contracts, etc, the employer will have to make an assumption about the pensionable pay the person will receive in the Scheme year (1 April to 31 March).
 Employees will remain on that average rate unless and until the employer notifies payroll during the Scheme year of a permanent material change to the member’s terms and conditions of employment which affects their pensionable pay.

 Employers are required by the regulations to reassess the appropriate average rate each April.
 Employers must also review the appropriate average rate ‘when there has been a permanent material change to the terms and conditions of a member’s employment which affect the member’s pensionable pay in the course of a financial year’.
 This could apply on: